 a) The facility SART leader must replace, re-assign, and train a new SART member when a member is lost.

 b) Specialized training is periodically offered to appropriate staff for professional development.
-Training assistance and advice is available from the department victim assistance program and employee development unit.
+Training assistance and advice is available from the department victim assistance program, employee development unit, and the PREA coordinator.

 9. Facility instructions: each facility may establish instructions which address: